Fredrick, Dorothy H. (Bock)

-JUNEAU—Dorothy H. Fredrick (Bock), 90, passed away peacefully with son Roger, at her side, on November 19, 2020 at Beaver Dam Health Care Center, Beaver Dam.
+JUNEAU - Dorothy H. Fredrick (Bock), 90, passed away peacefully with, son Roger, at her side, on Nov.
+19, 2020, at Beaver Dam Health Care Center, Beaver Dam.

-She married Palmer T. Fredrick at St. Peter’s Lutheran Church, Oak Grove on October 17, 1954.
-Dorothy farmed with Palmer for 28 years and then with her son, Roger for over 38 years.
-Dorothy’s moto was “farm first” and milked cows on the farm until she was 75.
+She married Palmer T. Fredrick at St. Peter’s Lutheran Church, Oak Grove, on Oct.
+17, 1954.
+Dorothy farmed with Palmer for 28 years and then with her son, Roger, for over 38 years.
+Dorothy’s moto was “farm first,” and she milked cows on the farm until she was 75.

 She was a member of St. Peter’s Lutheran Church, Oak Grove.

-Memorials may be made to St. Peter’s Lutheran Church in Oak Grove, WI, the Dodge County Humane Society, or the charity of one’s choice.
+Memorials may be made to St. Peter’s Lutheran Church in Oak Grove, Wis., the Dodge County Humane Society, or the charity of one’s choice.

 A private family funeral service for Dorothy will be held at the Koepsell-Murray Funeral Home in Beaver Dam with the Rev. Dale Hella officiating.
 Interment will follow at Oak Grove Cemetery.
 A Celebration of Dorothy’s Life will be held at a later date and details will be published when available.